JGRennison/OpenTTD-patches/README.md

 * Add public roads (road network automatically built between towns) at map generation and in the scenario editor.
 * Add settings for if/when towns can build road bridges and tunnels.
 * Add setting to limit length of continuous inclined roads built by towns.
+* Add setting for whether to allow converting town road to non-house types.
 * Allow overriding town road construction settings and whether town growth is enabled on a per-town basis, add setting to enable this for multiplayer clients.
 * Allow NewGRFs to set town zone radii.
 * Show town count in town directory window.